migramirez2/Harmony-ONE/progress/theo-perisic.md

+Q1 Review:

+In Q1, I managed and helped launch 4 distinct projects: Human-Protocol, Quest Lottery, Lend, and Flip.
+For each project I contributed to the product through UI/UX iterations, userflows, and minor frontend pushes, as well as operations by coordinating 12 individuals, 5 internal, 4 from the apps team, and 3 from protofire.
+I also extended this coordination to our community, helping the 7 recovery multisig custodians who increased recovery percentage by 6%, the most in a single quarter, and the 60+ eligible validator community for HIP-32 leading to a unanimous YES vote with 3 billion ONE.

+I also released the 2024 roadmap, engaged in twitter spaces and EthDenver, promoted 7 ecosystem projects, and onboarded a new infrastructure partner, Envio.
+The campaign with the OneScription team, led to their sold out inscription token, raising 1.8 million ONE.
+On my own time, I also attended 5 bi-weekly Harmony Ecosystem Roundup spaces to engage with the community.

+7 ecosystem project promotions: Galaxii, a decentralized TikTok alternative; MetaSMS, an encrypted messenger; Joskins, a platform for purchasing merch with ONE tokens; Knights&Peasants, a strategy blockchain game; OneScription, a gateway for converting Harmony inscriptions to ERC-20 tokens; AnotherWorld, a Ready Player One-inspired metaverse; and Coherence, an NFT marketplace.

+---

+2024-04-09 Tue: Approved listing for Swap.
+[Stats](https://lend-info-stg-country.safe.protofire.io) for Lend in progress.
+Emailed Coinbase asset outreach as advised from Coinbase representative.

 2024-04-08 Mon: Q1 review for % split.
 Coordination for /progress, replacing new 2-week deliverables.
 Check in with Protofire for Blockscout, Lend, and potential for incentivized token for governance on Lend with % fee sharing from my original proposal.

 2024-04-07 Sun: [2hr] Looked into [open source local](https://clusteredbytes.pages.dev/posts/2024/fully-local-chat-with-pdf-app-using-llamaindex-ollama-nextjs/) frameworks to test for an open source version of ONE Resume without the need of Claude.
 Insight: not as consistent but with sufficient training this can be solved, cost would be removed.